-Institute of Wood Science & Technology (IWST), Bangalore, one of the institutes of Indian Council of Forestry Research & Education (ICFRE) was established in 1988.
-Earlier, the then Government of Mysore had set up a Forest Research Laboratory (FRL) at Bangalore in 1938.
+Institute of Wood Science & Technology (IWST), Bengaluru, one of the institutes of Indian Council of Forestry Research & Education (ICFRE) was established in 1988.
+Earlier, the then Government of Mysore had set up a Forest Research Laboratory (FRL) at Bengaluru in 1938.
 In the initial years, work was carried out mainly on properties and uses of different timber species, essential oils, other non-wood forest products and protection of wood and trees from pests and diseases.
 In 1956, this laboratory was organized as a regional centre of Forest Research Institute and Colleges, Dehra Dun.
 In 1977, Sandal Research Centre was set up to undertake research on wide-ranging aspects of genetics, silviculture and management of sandal.

 Core Research Areas: